Outback Steakhouse Copycat Bleu Cheese Pecan Chopped Salad made with mixed greens & cinnamon pecans tossed in a Bleu cheese vinaigrette.

 Add some chopped scallions to the lettuce in a salad bowl; then add the prepared pecans and dressing.
 Mix well, top with more crumbled Bleu Cheese and serve immediately.

-I used two 14-ounce bags of lettuce and this recipe is enough for 5-6 servings as a side salad or 3-4 servings as a dinner salad.
-I also had some roasted chicken leftover so I added it to the top of my salad and ate it for lunch and dinner that day.
+I used two bags of lettuce and this recipe is enough for 5-6 servings as a side salad; or 3-4 servings as a dinner salad.
+I also had some roasted chicken leftover so I added it to the top of my salad.

 - 2- 7(ounce) Bags Premixed Salad Greens (lettuce, cabbage, shredded carrots), rinsed and drained